 Fine Arts

 THE MAJOR FOR THE B.A.
 IN ART HISTORY

 Students may major in Art History through a cooperative program with Rosemont College.
-For further information contact the Registrar's Office.
+For further information contact the Eastern University Chairman of the Fine Arts Department or www.rosemont.edu.